mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 ---
 title: Emacs from scratch
 date: 2022-05-08
+updated_at: 2022-09-19
 ---

+**Edit**

+Four months after writing this article and I'm still using Emacs full-time with my own, custom configuration.
+I continue to find great pleasure in extending my setup with small snippets I stumble upon from Emacs hackers far wiser than myself.
+Those tweaks aside, my [current configuration](https://github.com/mgmarlow/dotfiles/blob/master/.emacs.d/init.el) is mostly stable.

+I maintain the opinion that creating your own Emacs configuration is not nearly as daunting as is often presented.
+With a few tweaks to the base defaults (technomancy's [better-defaults](https://git.sr.ht/~technomancy/better-defaults) is a great place to start) you can be up-and-running with an editor that looks and feels far closer to modern alternatives.
+A few packages later and you're well on your way to Emacs nirvana.

+For those of you who have decided to build your own configuration from scratch: enjoy the process!
+The greatest thing about Emacs is the satisfaction of building a tool to suit your preferences.
+I hope this article helps you on that journey.

+**Original article**

 Like any self-respecting programmer, I often find myself struggling with text editor envy.
 This time, like the three previous times, the source of that envy is [Emacs](https://www.gnu.org/software/emacs/).
 All it takes is a stray link to [emacsrocks](https://emacsrocks.com/) and I'm back in that vicious cycle.